IBM Cloud Docs

 Controlling access to an IP address on a VPC network that is mapped to an IBM Cloud service does not control the access to the mapped service itself.

-Is there a limit to the number of IP addresses I can bind to an endpoint gateway?
+Is there a limit to the total number of concurrent active connections to an endpoint gateway?

 How many IP addresses can I use for NAT operations on the VPC gateway?